Weihang1996/moq-transport-WH-Ding/draft-ietf-moq-transport.md

 A schedulable object in MOQT is either:

 1. The first or next Object in a Subgroup that is in response to a subscription.
-2. An Object in response to a subscription that belongs to a Track with delivery preference Datagram.
+2. An Object in response to a subscription with delivery preference Datagram.
 3. An Object in response to a FETCH where that Object is the next Object in the response.